-The solution isn’t snazzy or magical, I’m afraid.
-The key to achieving your goal is solid planning, open conversations, assessing priorities and accepting there will be a few sacrifices along the way.
+The solution isn’t ground breaking or magical (maybe we’ll add ‘magic goal achieving wand’ to our list of products to develop for 2024…) The key to achieving your goal is solid planning and open conversations.
+Assessing your priorities and accepting there will probably be a few sacrifices to be made along the way.

 Be realistic about the time you have available.
-On paper, I could probably squeeze in 30 hours of triathlon training a week alongside my full-time job and sausage dog minion duties.
-But in reality I would be exhausted.
-I’d probably have to eat my breakfast on the treadmill, write my blog posts in permanent marker on my swimming cap and teach the dogs to walk themselves.
-It’s not going to work, and so I have to adjust my expectations and set race goals that are feasible with the time I have available to train.
+Yes, on paper you might be able to train 30 hours a week… but if that means you don’t have time to sleep, eat and have a bit of down time between working and training – it’s not going to work.
+That means adjusting your expectations and setting goals that are feasible to achieve with the time you have available to train.
 Be honest with yourself about what sacrifices you’re prepared to make as you work towards your goal, and how much time that leaves you to play with.

 Assemble your support squad